See our Child Access Prevention policy summary for a comprehensive discussion of this issue.

 - The child obtained the firearm in a lawful act of self-defense or defense of another person.7

-A parent or guardian is generally civilly liable for damages resulting from the discharge of a firearm by that person’s child or ward where the parent or guardian either permitted the minor to have the firearm, or left the firearm in a place accessible to the minor.
+A parent or guardian is also generally civilly liable for damages resulting from the discharge of a firearm by that person’s child or ward where the parent or guardian either permitted the minor to have the firearm, or left the firearm in a place accessible to the minor.
 These damages are capped at $30,000 per victim, and $60,000 total.8

 For the warnings that firearms dealers must post regarding preventing children from gaining access to firearms, see our Dealer Regulations in California section.